NautilusXV/AoNoKisekiPC/README.md

 I use Kaldaien's SpecialK to inject the textures into Ao. https://tinyurl.com/KaldaienSpecialK

 From time to time I may update the version I use with the latest version he releases and reupload the texture pack.

+I recommend using superninja2525's PC English patch [Here](https://gbatemp.net/threads/ao-no-kiseki-ppsspp-hd-texture-pack.484790/page-8#post-7944667)

+He translated images(.itp files) and text in general of the game as well.
+But in better quality.
+I removed "some" of the textures from my pack as a result.
+Specifically the textures involving the detective notebook.
+His patch does void a few of my textures from appearing in game, but I'm not really bothered to experiment on why that is.